SeraVault/isotopeiq-satellite/USER_GUIDE.md

 ### Editing and Deleting Devices

-Use the **pencil** icon to edit or the **bin** icon to delete.
-Deleting a device will remove it from all policies.
+Use the **Edit** button to modify a device or the **Delete** button to remove it.
+Deleting a device removes it from all policies.
 A confirmation dialog is shown before deletion.

 ### Collecting From a Device

 Click the **Collect** button on a device row to trigger an immediate collection.
 If multiple policies are assigned to the device, a picker will appear to choose which policy to run.

-### Push Devices

-Devices configured with the **Push** connection type do not get polled.
-Instead they call `POST /api/push/` with a push token and pre-collected JSON.
-The push token is displayed on the device detail.

 ---

 ## Credentials

-*Infrastructure → Devices → Credentials tab*
+*Configuration → Devices → Credentials tab*

 Credentials are stored encrypted and reused across multiple devices.